 Open Score is CoMA’s ongoing project to generate new repertoire for amateur ensembles of varying size and instrumentation.
 The project was established in 2004 with funding from the Esmee Fairbairn Foundation.
 A different artistic director is appointed each year to commission new works from some of the the most inspiring and forward looking composers living or working in the UK, Ireland and continental Europe.
 Most artistic directors to date have been composers themselves who have composed successful works for CoMA in the past.
-Their year as Open Score artistic director gives them an opportunity to write another work.
+Their year as Open Score artistic director gives them an opportunity to write another work for us.

 CoMA works with UK conservatoires to provide training for composition students by giving them the opportunity to write for CoMA ensembles.
 Each project involves a partnership between a conservatoire and a CoMA ensemble, and typically includes an open rehearsal for students to learn more about CoMA’s approach, a workshop of pieces in progress, and a workshop of finished pieces.

 Some partnerships culminate in a concert performance, and many works written for CoMA as part of a student project have become core items of CoMA repertoire.

 Previous partnerships have included: